Mav3r1ck0x1/Mav3r1ck0x1.github.io/pages/index.md

 permalink: /
 ---

-# Mav3r1ck's HOME ON THE INTERNET
+# PROJECT VeXEd - HACKER-STYLE PERSONAL HOMEPAGE

 <br>
->
+> pRoJEct-NeGYa is a hacker-like, highly-customizable theme for note-keeping, personal-website or CV.

 ## Features